 - Water the leaves in the bag to add moisture and pierce the sides of the bin liners with a garden fork to allow air in.

-- Chuck the bin bags behind a shed or garage and forget about them for a year and a half to two years.
+- Chuck the bin bags behind a shed or garage and forget about them for a year.
 This may seem like an age to wait but who remembers the things thrown out of sight behind a shed?

-If you have deciduous trees in or near your garden, you would be raking up the leaves anyway during autumn to keep your garden tidy so technically, you really are not giving yourself any extra work and in two years time, you will have that lovely smug feeling as you spread your own gorgeous, homemade leafmould around your border!
+If you have deciduous trees in or near your garden, you would be raking up the leaves anyway during autumn to keep your garden tidy so technically, you really are not giving yourself any extra work.
+And next year, you will have that lovely smug feeling as you spread your own gorgeous, homemade leafmould around your border!